wingware-dev/wing-contrib/palettes/README.rst

-Color Palettes for Wing IDE
+Color Palettes for Wing Pro
 ---------------------------

 Contributed color palettes and syntax color schemes for Wing Pro include the following: